csesoc/constitution/CONSTITUTION.rst

 Funds - management
 ---------------

-    Copied from section 40 of the Model Constitution.

 #.
 Subject to any resolution passed by CSESoc in general meeting, the funds of CSESoc are to be used solely in pursuance of the objects of CSESoc in the manner that the Executive determines.
 #.
 All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by 2 authorised signatories.